 Today’s modern offices are smart, but you can make it even smarter.
 Utilize your space efficiently.
 Zone your team and employees based on the activities taking place in the office.
 Have a deep understanding of the needs of your teams and employees.

-Employee collaboration, the main focus of modern offices can be further improved with zoning.
+An employee collaboration, the main focus of modern offices can be further improved with zoning.
 Separate teams based on their roles and activities.
 Create work zones that cater to their work and acoustic needs.
 Rather than just sharing the same table, some teams might need to gather around and work more closely.

 Depending on their roles, teams might need a more collaborative space while other teams enjoy a more private and quiet workspace.